 What is a Thermistor?

-There are two types of thermistors, NTC Thermistors and PTC Thermistors.
+There are two types of thermistors, NTC Thermistor sensors and PTC Thermistor sensors.
+Read on to learn more!

 NTC thermistors (Negative Temperature Coefficient thermistors) exhibit a decrease in resistance as body temperature increases.
 NTC thermistors are produced using powdered metal oxides and the exact composition of those oxides as well as stabilizing agents determines the electrical characteristics of the thermistor.
-NTC thermistors have a non-linear temperature vs resistance relationship and are capable of withstanding temperatures ranging from -55°C to +300°C.
+NTC thermistor sensors have a non-linear temperature vs resistance relationship and can with-stand temperatures ranging from -55°C to +300°C.

 EI Sensor Technologies offers a wide range of NTC thermistors for temperature measurement, control and compensation applications.
 Thermistor elements include Glass Body, Epoxy Coated, End-Banded Surface Mount Chips and Surface Mount MELF style.
 We also offer Inrush Current Limiters, which are specially processed thermistors used for suppressing high inrush currents in switching mode power supplies.